 5.5 You agree that Cambridge Ceramics may deactivate the Vendor’s Page at any time if, in Cambridge Ceramics sole discretion, Cambridge Ceramics consider that the Vendor has not complied with any of Cambridge Ceramics Contract.

 6.1 In consideration of the provision of the Service by Cambridge Ceramics, the Vendor shall pay the Commission Fee as set out in Clauses 6.2 and 6.3.

-6.2 The annual subscription fee is £90 (£60 for Craft Potter Association members during 2020) to be paid on the date of acceptance and every 12 months thereafter.
-The following years fee will be waived when the Vendor achieves sales of over £1,000 in a year in a 12 months period.
+6.2 The annual subscription fee is £90 in the first year and £50 each subsequent year to be paid on the date of acceptance and every 12 months thereafter.
+The following year’s fee will be waived when the Vendor achieves sales of over £1,000 in a 12 months period.